Trump calls off Florida segment of GOP National Convention

-WASHINGTON (AP) — Bowing to the coronavirus threat, President Donald Trump on Thursday scrapped plans for a four-night Republican National Convention celebration in Florida that had been set to draw more than 10,000 people to a pandemic hot spot to mark his renomination.
+WASHINGTON (AP) — Bowing to the coronavirus threat, President Donald Trump has scrapped plans for a four-night Republican National Convention celebration in Florida that had been set to draw more than 10,000 people to a pandemic hot spot to mark his renomination.

 Trump had already moved the convention’s public events out of North Carolina because of virus concerns.
-But the spiking virus shifted south, too, and the planned gathering in Jacksonville increasingly appeared to be both a health and political risk.
+But the spiking virus shifted to the South, too, and the planned gathering in Jacksonville increasingly appeared to be both a health and political risk.
 Trump and his advisers feared that going forward with big parties and “infomercial” programming in Florida would ultimately backfire on the president.

 A small subset of GOP delegates will still formally renominate Trump on Aug.
 24 in Charlotte, North Carolina, at an event scheduled to last just four hours.